Monsters Inc. Land Is Coming To Hollywood Studios

 This is the big unanswered question in regard to this land, and the simple fact is we don’t know.
 But here’s some unbridled speculation…

-As noted above, this project is not a “brand new land.”
+As noted above, this project is somewhere between a conversion of an existing land and a built-from-the-ground brand new land.
 In terms of time constraints, what matters is the construction of the coaster (no rivers to fill in on this one, for example).
 Everything else can be comfortably done within the timeframe it takes to build a coaster.

 If you look at some recent construction timeframes, it usually takes between 1 and 2, sometimes 3 years to build a new coaster (including some indoor coasters).
-If we assume this will be an ambitious project, we can estimate it to take about 2 years.
+If we assume this will be an ambitious project, we can estimate it to take about 2 years, which would mean a late 2027 opening at the earliest.

-Of these, only Pueblo Esperanza at Animal Kingdom has been given an opening timeframe—2027.
-While it’s feasible that Monsters Inc Land could also open in 2027, I doubt it will.
-Or, if it does, it’ll be a late 2027 opening after we luck into an early 2027 opening for Pueblo Esperanza.
+Of these, only Tropical Americas at Animal Kingdom has been given an opening timeframe—2027.
+While it’s feasible that Monstropolis could also open in 2027, I doubt it will.

 Not to mention—Hollywood Studios doesn’t really need this land.
 The park is handily the second best at Disney World and arguably the best.
-By contrast, Animal Kingdom urgently needs Pueblo Esperanza.
+It has a majorly updated coaster (Rock ‘n’ Roller Coaster Starring The Muppets), along with The Magic of Disney Animation coming in late summer.
+By contrast, Animal Kingdom urgently needs Tropical Americas.

-All the boils down to something like 2028 as my speculative target for Monsters Inc Land to open at Hollywood Studios.
+All of this boils down to something like 2028 as my speculative target for Monstropolis to open at Hollywood Studios.

 All Your Other Disney World Planning Questions Answered